The Conjuring: The Devil Made Me Do It: Casting

-In December 2018, it was confirmed that Patrick Wilson and Vera Farmiga would reprise their roles as Ed and Lorraine Warren respectively from The Conjuring and The Conjuring 2.
+In December 2018, it was confirmed that Patrick Wilson and Vera Farmiga would reprise their roles as Ed and Lorraine Warren,respectively, from The Conjuring and The Conjuring 2.
 In August 2019, actress Megan Ashley Brown announced that she and Mitchell Hoog would portray young Lorraine and Ed Warren respectively.
-In December 2019, Sterling Jerins, Julian Hilliard, Sarah Catherine Hook and Ruairi O'Connor were all confirmed as part of the film's cast by director Chaves.
+In December 2019, Sterling Jerins, Julian Hilliard, Sarah Catherine Hook and Ruairi O'Connor were all confirmed as part of the film's cast by Chaves.

 Filming

 Filming began on June 3, 2019, in Atlanta, Georgia.
 On August 15, 2019, Farmiga announced that she had finished filming her scenes.
-Additional photography was initially scheduled for April 2020, but was delayed due to the COVID-19 pandemic.
+Additional photography was initially scheduled for April 2020 but was delayed due to the COVID-19 pandemic.
 During reshoots, Chaves opted to remove a demonic antagonist, played by Davis Osbourne.
-The character was supposed to be working with The Occultist, but Chaves believed it "just wasn't quite connecting", and instead gave Osbourne a role as an infirmary patient.
+The character was supposed to be working with the Occultist, but Chaves believed it "just wasn't quite connecting", and instead gave Osbourne a role as an infirmary patient.
 John Noble's role was also expanded upon during reshoots.

 Release

 Theatrical and streaming

 The Conjuring: The Devil Made Me Do It was released in the United Kingdom on May 26, 2021, and in the United States on June 4, 2021, distributed by Warner Bros.
 Pictures and New Line Cinema.
-In the United States, as part of its plans for all of its 2021 films, Warner Bros. will also stream The Conjuring: The Devil Made Me Do It simultaneously on the HBO Max service for a period of one month, after which the film will be removed from the service until the normal home media release schedule period.
-It was delayed due to the COVID-19 pandemic's effect on theaters and the film industry, after previously being scheduled to be released on September 11, 2020.
+In the United States, as part of its plans for all of its 2021 films, Warner Bros. also released The Conjuring: The Devil Made Me Do It simultaneously on the HBO Max streaming service for a period of one month, after which the film was removed from the service until the normal home media release schedule period.
+It was delayed due to the COVID-19 pandemic's impact on theaters and the film industry, after previously being scheduled to be released on September 11, 2020.
 The film was re-added to HBO Max on October 21, 2021.